ASUS-AICS/LibMultiLabel/docs/tutorials/Parameter_Selection_for_Neural_Networks.rst

 ------------------------------------------

-First in the configuration file, we specify a grid search on the following parameters to get the best BiGRU model on the EUR-Lex data set.
+In the configuration file, we specify a grid search on the following parameters.

+on the EUR-Lex data set.

 .. code-block:: bash